trek-view/basecamp/_posts/2022-09-30-injecting-camm-gpmf-telemetry-videos-part-5-gpmf.md

 I won't go into each of these, nor the other sensor box types (e.g. `ACCL`, `GYRO`, etc.).
 You have enough information to start writing these yourself with the help of the specification.

-OK now the raw telemettry is written into the `mdat` media, now we need to describe it in the movie box (`moov`).
+OK now the raw telemetry is written into the `mdat` media, now we need to describe it in the movie box (`moov`).

 ## Telemetry metadata (inside `moov` box)